Italy thwarts Colombian cartel with massive cocaine haul - Journal du Cameroun

 The drugs, with a street value of around 500 million euros ($574 million), were discovered last week packed into 60 bags at the port of Genoa in a container from the South American country destined for Barcelona in Spain.

-“The drugs belonged to several drug-trafficking organisations associated with the armed group known as the ‘Gulf Clan’,” the police statement said in reference to Colombia’s famed drug cartel.
+“The drugs belonged to several drug-trafficking organisations associated with the armed group known as the ‘Gulf Clan’,” a police statement said in reference to Colombia’s famed drug cartel.

 The Gulf Clan accounts for about 70 percent of Colombia’s cocaine production and uses violence and intimidation to control narcotics trafficking routes, cocaine processing laboratories and departure points.

+A 59-year old Spanish national was arrested in Barcelona when he attempted to collect the shipment, police said.

+Once in Barcelona, the drug was destined to supply a Europe-wide market.

-The raid followed an international investigation involving police from Colombia, Britain and Spain.
+The raid followed an international investigation involving police from Britain, Spain and Colombia, which is the world’s leading coca leaf grower and also the biggest source of cocaine, according to the UN.

+The biggest cocaine consuming countries are Albania, Scotland and the United States, according to a 2017 UN report.

 The haul followed the news Wednesday that Italian police had discovered almost 650 kilos (1,400 pounds) of cocaine in a shipping container of coffee beans in one of the biggest busts of the past 10 years.